 Refer to SPECIFICATIONS subsection for cargo weight recommendations.

 8) Trailer Hitch

-Convenient hitch to install a ball to tow a trailer or other equipment.
+Convenient trailer hitch to tow a trailer or other equipment.
 Install the proper ball size as per trailer manufacturer recommendations.
-Refer to SPECIFICATIONS subsection for carrying loads and towing recommendations.
+Refer to SPECIFI-CATIONS subsection for carrying loads and towing recommendations.